AdobeDocs/campaign-standard.en/help/developing/using/configuring-the-resource-s-data-structure.md

    These fields appear in the data and metadata that can be displayed once the database update has been carried out.
 For more on this, refer to the [Updating the database structure](../../developing/using/updating-the-database-structure.md) section.

 1. Check the **[!UICONTROL Add automatic ID]** field to automatically generate an ID.
 Please note that existing entities will remain empty.
+For more on this, refer to the [Generating a unique ID for profiles and custom resources](../../developing/using/configuring-the-resource-s-data-structure.md#generating-a-unique-id-for-profiles-and-custom-resources).
-1. To modify the way in which the name of the resource elements will appear in the lists and creation steps, check the **[!UICONTROL Personalize the resource title]** box.
+1. To modify the way in which the name of the resource elements will appear in the lists and creation steps, check the **[!UICONTROL Customize the title of the resource elements]** box.
 Select a field from those you created for this resource.

    ![](assets/schema_extension_18.png)